mhanberg/temple/README.md

 Currently Temple has the following things on which it won't compromise.

 - Will only work with valid Elixir syntax.
-- Should always work with normal EEx, as well as Phoenix and Phoenix LiveView.
+- Should work in all web environments such as Plug, Aino, Phoenix, and Phoenix LiveView.

 ## Usage